 Although your payment is due April 30, you have until June 15 to file your GST/HST return.

-When a due date falls on a Saturday, a Sunday, or a holiday recognized by the CRA, we consider your payment to be paid on time if we receive it or if it is postmarked on the next business day.
+When a due date falls on a Saturday, a Sunday, or a public holiday recognized by the CRA, we consider your payment to be paid on time if we receive it or if it is postmarked on the next business day.